PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 08:58:18
+Last updated: 2024-04-06 08:58:51
-Random Quote: If you don't trust your men with your money, you have bigger problems than if you trust Saul Goodman. - Kim Wexler
+Random Quote: America, Freddie.
+They've already had their revolution, you won't have to bother. - Ada Thorne